 Takeaway: Other books for sales may perpetuate the idea of cold calling as a game while this paperback quips you with:

 - The value and requirements to the systematic preparations for the calls

 - The tips for creating a welcoming and friendly atmosphere of the conversation

 - The presentation secrets and the importance of the first 10 seconds of the call

 - The right time the sales rep should ask for a sale

 by Mike Schultz and John E. Doerr

-Quick Summary: Modern buyers are well-informed and educated, and often consider the product or service as easily replaceable.
-The authors of this book provide the workable assets and tips for the transformation of selling performance and increase of competitiveness.
-After studying the 3 level model offered by these experts, you’ll improve your skills in b2b selling and get the higher ROI.
+Quick Summary: Modern buyers are well informed and educated, and often consider the product or service as easily replaceable.
+The authors of this book provide workable assets and tips for the transformation of selling performance and increase of competitiveness.
+After studying the 3-level model offered by these experts, you’ll improve your skills in b2b selling and get a higher ROI.